tari-project/rfcs/src/Glossary.md

 [metadata signature]: #metadata-signature

-The metadata signature is an aggregated Commitment Signature ("ComSig") signature, attached to a transaction output and signed with a combination of the homomorphic commitment private values \\( (v\_i \\, , \\, k\_i )\\), the spending key known only to the receiver, and sender offset private key \\(k\_{Oi}\\) known only to the sender.
+The metadata signature is a [commitment and public key signature], attached to a transaction output and signed with a combination of the homomorphic commitment private values \\( (v\_i \\, , \\, k\_i )\\), the spending key known only to the receiver, and sender offset private key \\(k\_{Oi}\\) known only to the sender.
 This prevents malleability of the UTXO metadata.